oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 -   `Edm.TimeOfDay`

-Key property values MAY be language-dependent, but their values MUST be unique across all languages and the entity ids (defined in [OData-Protocol](#ODataProtocol)) MUST be language independent.
+Key property values MAY be language-dependent, but their values MUST be unique across all languages and the entity-ids (defined in [OData-Protocol](#ODataProtocol)) MUST be language independent.

 A key property MUST be a non-nullable primitive property of the entity